 Chicago Police have released a photo of the subject and are looking for him.

-This came a day after a 21 people were shot and killed in an elementary school by a gunman in Uvalde, Texas some eighty miles west of San Antonio and not far from the Mexican border.
+This came a day after 21 people were shot and killed in an elementary school by a gunman in Uvalde, Texas some eighty miles west of San Antonio and not far from the Mexican border.
 The tragedy has open up a huge debate on gun control measures, which has divided Americans among political lines.

 Wednesday’s incident is the latest in a string of threats against the news media during live shots in the last few years, though most of them took place in the San Francisco Bay Area, where reporters and cameramen were robbed live on the air in both San Francisco and Oakland.
-The most tragic incident took place in August 2015 when Allison Parker and cameraman Adam Ward were killed on-camera along with another person during a live shot in Roanoke, Va. while reporting for CBS affiliate WDBJ-TV.
+The most tragic incident took place in August 2015 when reporter Allison Parker and cameraman Adam Ward were killed on-camera along with another person during a live shot in Roanoke, Va. while reporting for CBS affiliate WDBJ-TV.
 The assailant was a former station employee who committed suicide shortly after the incident.

 The area where Joanie Lum was reporting from has seen an uptick in violence including shootings in what is generally considered the city’s entertainment district.
 A week ago, a mass shooting at Chicago and State left two dead and seven injured and as par for the course nowadays, generated worldwide headlines.

 Gun violence has also been a problem in the Loop, with several shootings in the past year alone.

 Not surprisingly, the Texas tragedy turned into more Chicago-bashing from conservatives after Gov. Greg Abbott (R-TX) slammed Chicago leaders for their “strict gun control laws” saying similar measures would not have prevented the carnage.
 This prompted a heated response from local Democrats such as Gov. Pritzker, Mayor Lori Lightfoot, and a local alderman running for Congress, saying his comments were out of line.